 Skip to main content

-Build and deploy your first Buster agent in just 10 minutes.
-You’ll need:
+Build and deploy your first Buster agent in under 10 minutes.
+Prerequisites:

 • A GitHub account with admin access to a repository

-• A data warehouse (Snowflake, BigQuery, Redshift, etc)
+• A data warehouse (Snowflake, BigQuery, PostgreSQL, etc.)

 • Warehouse credentials